 - Time.
 In other words, with all these factors in place, if the moisture isn’t present long enough, germination fails or significant growth doesn’t occur.

 Mold grows in different patterns and has different effects on the environment.
 This depends on whether the necessary moisture was provided by the following: liquid water or humidity.
 To be sure, the two sources often overlap.
 For instance, when relative humidity (RH) reaches 100%, it begins to condense onto surfaces, forming liquid water.
 Similarly, liquid water evaporates into the air and then raises the humidity.
 In a confined space, the percentage can be high enough for the humidity as well as the liquid water to contribute to microbial growth.

-Liquid water usually enters a building by a building envelope or plumbing leak, condensation associated with HVAC systems, or from a variety of less common causes.
+Liquid water usually enters a building by an envelope or plumbing leak, roof leaks, condensation associated with HVAC systems, or from a variety of less common causes.
 It then tends to soak into porous materials such as drywall and, much more slowly, into semi-porous materials such as wood framing.

 Gravity directly affects liquid water, so mold growth from this cause tends to be concentrated around the base of walls, especially behind baseboards, inside wall cavities and under and behind cabinetry and other built-ins.
 In these locations, it cannot evaporate as easily as it can from the surface of a wall exposed to room air.
 Thereby, what causes mold to grow here is the material in the confined space that remains wet/damp longer, and also the growth is likely to be more extensive.

 Mold growth, because of contact with liquid water, tends to grow in a dense pattern.
 It also is more likely to be of varieties, such as Stachybotrys and Chaetomium, that require very wet conditions for an extended period.
 Many such species are particularly problematic for the health of the occupants of the structure.